 - Choose a clinic and treatment: Once you’ve selected a clinic, pick the desired date and time to submit your reservation request.
 The app will display the available appointment times for that clinic, making it easy to plan your schedule.

 - Wait for confirmation: After submitting your reservation, the BeautsGO team will assist in confirming it with the clinic.
 You should receive a confirmation within 1 to 2 working days.
-Once the reservation is confirmed, you will be provided with pre-treatment instructions in Chinese, and a dedicated staff member will be available to assist you on the day of the appointment.
+Once the reservation is confirmed, you will be provided with pre-treatment instructions in Chinese, and on the day of the treatment, a dedicated staff member will assist you throughout the process.

 Method 2: Book through the official LINE account